Strafford station: History

 From 1873 to 1883, the building served as the railway station for Wayne, Pennsylvania.
 In 1883, the building was moved to its current location in Strafford, which was then called Eagle.
 The name was changed to Strafford in 1887.
 The landmark building was constructed in the "Eastlake" or "Stick" architectural style popular from 1855 to 1877.
 In 1911 the Philadelphia and Western Railroad extended their Strafford Branch to the station; this line lasted until 1956.
 The train station was added to the National Register of Historic Places in 1984.

-Rumors that the station had originally been one of the buildings used in the 1876 Centennial Exposition in Philadelphia are unfounded.
+Beginning in the mid-20th century, multiple sources stated, without providing evidence, that Strafford Station was built for the 1876 Centennial Exposition, variously saying that it was used as the Catalogue Building or Japanese Pavilion.
+No primary sources have been found to corroborate these claims, and in fact significant documentary and physical evidence suggests otherwise, including the station's architecture being similar in form to other Pennsylvania Railroad passenger stations of the 1870s including Wynnewood Station on the same line.

 The Southeastern Pennsylvania Transportation Authority (SEPTA) restored the station between 1999 and 2002 after damage from a June, 1999 fire.
 Work included restoring the historic station building as well as the outbound shelter.
-The station was made ADA-compliant with ramps to the platforms.
+The station was made accessible-compliant with ramps to the platforms.
 Mini-high-level platforms will be installed after the Amtrak Keystone Corridor project is complete.